Skip to content

 How we’re bringing blossom back

-Hedgerows and orchards provide food for insects, homes for wildlife and a glorious spring blossom spectacle for humans.
-But they are disappearing from UK landscapes.
+Hedgerows and orchards provide food for insects, homes for wildlife and a spectacle of spring blossom for humans.
+However, they are disappearing from UK landscapes.
 Find out more about what we're doing to bring blossoming trees and hedgerows back.

 Green cuttings sprouting in natural plastic-free pots and peat-free compost